 Source: BofA Global Investment Strategy, EPFR

-The forward 12-month P/E ratio for the S&P 500 is 17.8x, up from last week's reading of 17.1x, which is below the 5-year average at 18.5x but above the 10-year average at 17.3x.
+The forward 12-month P/E ratio for the S&P 500 is 17.2x, down from last week’s reading of 17.5x, which is below the 5-year average at 18.5x and below the 10-year average at 17.3x.
 Reporting for 2022 is now complete, and we are looking forward to 2023.
-The present, bottom-up level ($221.5) is beginning to slip from Goldman Sachs' top-down $224 forecast.
+The present, bottom-up level is more or less level with Goldman Sachs’ top-down $224 forecast.
 As we have been going down steadily for a while, I just wonder if at some point down the year the US Corporates will find in them what it takes to reverse this trend, as forecasted to happen in the back half of the year.

-For 1Q23 the forecasted EPS decline for the S&P500 on aggregate is -6.6%.
+For 1Q23 the forecasted EPS decline for the S&P500 on aggregate is -6.1%.
 If correct, it will mark the biggest decline since 2Q20, when such a decline was -31.8%.
-The revision to 1Q23 earnings growth has been brutal as it was only -0.3% on Dec 31.
-Despite the concern about a possible recession next year, analysts still forecast a positive growth in earnings for the overall market in CY 2023 of 1.5% year on year, revised downwards from 1.9% last week, versus 4.5% on Dec 31, while revenue is forecasted to grow by 2.0% vs 3.2% on Dec 31.
-The cuts on the S&P 500's earnings growth are getting significant: earnings growth has been reduced to a third of what it was just 12 weeks ago.
+The revision to 1Q23 earnings growth has been brutal as it was only -0.4% on Dec 31.
+Despite the concern about a possible recession next year, analysts still forecast a positive growth in earnings for the overall market in CY 2023 of 1.9% year on year, again revised downwards from 2.1% last week, versus 4.5% on Dec 31, while revenue is forecasted to grow by 2.1% vs 3.3% on Dec 31.
+The cuts on the S&P 500’s earnings growth are getting significant: earnings growth has more than halved in just 10 weeks since December 31st.
 Ouch!

 Very few sectors are holding up estimates relative to 31 December.
-The only sector not to have its estimates cut further is Utilities and - perhaps surprisingly - Communication Services; all the others are facing cuts.
-After a few disappointing earnings reports Technology has seen its earnings estimates reduced to -0.5% from 2.6% a little more than three months ago.
+The only sector not to have its estimates cut further is Utilities and – perhaps surprisingly – Communication Services; all the others are facing cuts.
+After a few disappointing earnings reports Technology has seen its earnings estimates reduced to a mere 0.9% from 3.5% a little more than two months ago.

-The S&P 500 has its revenue growth estimates stable from last week at 2.1%.
+The S&P 500 has its revenue growth estimates slightly increased to 2.1% from 2.0% one week ago.
 Financials are still leading the pack in terms of revenue forecasts, but the only sectors with higher revenue growth than on 31 Dec 22 are Real Estate and Consumer Staples, with all others being down.
 Information Technology revenue growth has been cut to 1.9% from 3.7% two months ago.
-The sector seems to be doing better on the top than on the bottom line, perhaps signaling the reason for some of the layoffs; Meta has continued with another round of 'thousands' after the reductions in November.
+The sector seems to be doing better on the top than on the bottom line, perhaps signaling the reason for some of the layoffs; Meta has continued with another round of ‘thousands’ after the reductions in November.